Sprint Acquires Virgin - Sprint's prepaid brand options continued

 world

-the way it is, open and accessible, this strategy will ultimately be a
+the way it is, open and accessible, this strategy would have ultimately

 challenging approach with a high probability of failure.